chika-games/RPG-Maker-Specifications/Files/xyz.md

 These types are built using a combination of [Basic Data Types](#basic-data-types).

 #### RGB Type
-The `RGB` type represents a color with three channels: red, green, and blue.
+The `RGB` type represents a color with three channels: red, green, and blue, respectively.

 | Field | Type | Description |
 | --- | --- | --- |